2007 Copeland Borough Council election

 The 2007 Copeland Borough Council election took place on 3 May 2007 to elect members of Copeland Borough Council in Cumbria, England.
 The whole council was up for election and the Labour Party stayed in overall control of the council.

 Election result

 The results saw Labour remain in control of the council after staying on 31 seats.
-The Conservatives made a gain of 3 seats to have 19 councillors, while just 1 independent remained.
+The Conservatives made a gain of 3 seats to have 19 councillors, at the expense of independents, while just 1 independent managed to win a seat.